 This salary range is for a PA doing the typical base work, like grossing and autopsy.
 Adding other duties, such as management, will require additional salary requirements.
 It is also based heavily on location due to factors like cost of living.
 However, here are the current averages:

 In addition to the standard employee benefits, such as medical and retirement, other standard benefits to consider are:

 PA may also look for:

 The best place to post a PA Job is right here, with the AAPA.
 Our Job Hotline is accessible 24-7 and available in all browser platforms!
 It is the most effective way to reach the maximum number of PAs, from new graduates to experienced individuals.
 Our membership only includes PAs, not histotechnologists or cytotechnologists.

-AAPA Inspection Readiness Kit - Coming Soon
+AAPA Inspection Readiness Kit